The science of sound waves with frequencies above those that humans can hear (>20 kHz). With modern piezoelectric

-In medicine, ultrasonics are used to locate tumors, to scan fetuses (see ultrasound scanning), and to treat neurological disorders.
+In medicine, ultrasonics are used to locate tumors, to scan fetuses (see ultrasound scanning), for medical device welding, and to treat neurological disorders.
 Other applications of ultrasonics include the agitation of liquids to form emulsions, detection of flaws in metals (the ultrasonic wave passed througgh a metal is reflected by a hairline crack), cleaning small objects by vibrating them ultrasonically in a solvent, echo sounding in deep water, and soldering aluminum.
 Low-power waves are used in thickness gauging and holography, high-power waves in surgery and for industrial homogenization, cleaning,